sgsbucket/animan.doc/source/animan/shows/index.rst

 Shows
 ==============================

-A show represents a series of episodes and many resources that are used to produce the episodes.
+A show represents a series of episodes, broken into seasons, and the many resources that are used to produce the episodes.

-Every resourec in animan belongs to ONE show and may be used for multiple episodes.
-Resoures can be referenced each other.
+Every resource in animan belongs to ONE show and may be used for multiple seasons and episodes.
+Resoures reference each other.

-The hierachy of the resource management structure is described below:
+The hierachy of the resource structure is described below:

 ::